 - Business leaders in companies that grow by building community need a different set of skills than old-school executives.

-Joshua Paul, Socious
+Joshua Paul, Higher Logic

 - Your business model relies on customers doing certain things after their initial sale, like use your product, remain a customer, and make additional purchases.
 Higher customer engagement means that more people will do the things that your company needs them to do, at a lower cost.